 Read our full Call of Duty: Ghosts review

 It pains us to put Call of Duty: Infinite Warfare so low on our list because Infinity Ward had huge ambitions for its release (and so did we).
 The game’s campaign ditched the linear, mission-to-mission approach and instead let players pick and choose side objectives to complete.
 It even included some great spaceship combat segments.
 The bleak story was somehow understated despite featuring interplanetary travel.
 We loved that the characters felt like real people, and the freedom to select side objectives helped with development.

 The problem was that the shooting just felt wrong.
 A substantial amount of flinching made combat a pain in single-player.
 Multiplayer wasn’t much better, thanks to the poor map design.
 The game’s potential only made the disappointment and frustration even harder to swallow in-game.

 Read our full Call of Duty: Infinite Warfare review

 Xbox 360s saw exponential growth in sales during 2005 thanks to the Call of Duty 2, which remains popular to this day.
-However, we can’t say the same for Call of Duty 3 did not fare as well as its predecessor.
+Unfortunately, Call of Duty 3 did not fare as well as its predecessor.
 Treyarch released it after a very short development when they took control of the franchise.
 The game failed to impress, with a less-engaging multiplayer mode stuck between Call of Duty 2’s approach and the Call of Duty 4 formula.
 The campaign mode attempted to change things up by including a Canadian section and a struggling mechanic for melee combat.
 Still, it lacked the polish or characters to carry it forward.
 Call of Duty 3 is the rare Call of Duty game that you are better off avoiding.